New Pathways to Teaching in New Jersey – Elementary Education

 - Candidates must teach for two years with successful evaluations, complete a year of mentoring, and complete the alternate route classes in order to apply for a Standard Certificate to teach in New Jersey.

-- The NPTNJ alternate route program for Elementary Education is equivalent to 24 graduate credits or 400 hours of instruction over four semesters.
+- The NPTNJ alternate route program for Elementary Education is 24 graduate credits of instruction over four semesters.
 The 50-hour, Introduction to Teaching class and all four semesters of New Pathways are offered entirely online.

 Application into the 50-Hour Introduction to Teaching class of requires following: